Suzanne L. Epstein, Ph.D.

-This research program studies new approaches to influenza control that would work regardless of which influenza virus strain emerges.
+This research program studies new approaches to influenza vaccination that protect regardless of which influenza virus strain emerges.
 We study experimental "one-size-fits-all" vaccines that could be available off the shelf.
-They could be rapidly deployed to help control an emerging influenza virus that differs from available conventional vaccines.
-The new vaccines are designed to protect by stimulating the immune system to target those viral proteins that are similar ("conserved") among all influenza A viruses.
-This is intended to reduce the severity of disease and the spread of infection during the delay until a strain-match vaccine against the new influenza virus can be produced.
+They could be rapidly deployed to help control an outbreak of an influenza virus against which available conventional vaccines do not protect.
+The new vaccines stimulate immune responses to viral proteins that are similar ("conserved") among all influenza A viruses.
+This type of protection is intended to reduce the severity of disease and the spread of infection during the delay until a strain-matched vaccine against the new influenza virus can be produced.

-Control of influenza by vaccination is made difficult by the rapid evolution of the viral glycoproteins hemagglutinin and neuraminidase.
-This lab explores new approaches to influenza A vaccination that provide broad protection (heterosubtypic immunity) and are not based on strain-matching.
+Influenza vaccination is made difficult by rapid evolution of the viral surface glycoproteins hemagglutinin and neuraminidase.
+However, broad cross-protection against influenza A (termed heterosubtypic immunity) is seen in various animal models: mice, ferrets, chickens, pigs, and cotton rats.
+It often permits low-grade infection, but reduces morbidity, mortality, and virus shedding.
+This lab studies universal vaccines based on conserved influenza antigens nucleoprotein (NP) and matrix (M).
+These vaccines provide broad cross-protection against diverse influenza A viruses of both groups 1 and 2.
 Thus, protection does not depend on predicting which strain or even subtype of influenza will circulate.
-Broad cross-protection is seen in a variety of animal models: mice, ferrets, chickens, pigs, and cotton rats.
-It often permits low-grade infection, but reduces morbidity, mortality, and virus shedding.
-The experimental vaccines we study are intended to fill the gap when conventional vaccines are not available, are insufficient in supply, or are a poor match for the circulating virus.
-Protection could be supplemented by strain-matched vaccines, once available.
+These vaccines could fill the public health gap when conventional vaccines are not available, are insufficient in supply, or are a poor match for circulating virus.

-We have compared a variety of vaccination strategies in mice for potency of induction of cross-protection.
-The vaccine candidates include cold-adapted (ca) influenza viruses, as well as plasmid DNA and recombinant adenoviruses (rAd) expressing conserved antigens nucleoprotein (NP), matrix-2 (M2), or A/NP+M2.
-We have used DNA prime-viral boost strategies, as well as single agent vaccinations.
-The most potent crossprotection is seen with mucosal administration of viral vaccines at the site of infection (intranasal route), whether for a viral vaccine alone or as the viral boost after DNA priming.
-These protocols result in survival and greatly reduced symptoms, after challenge infections that are lethal to controls.
-They give stronger IgA responses, greater and more long-lasting virus-specific activated T-cell responses in the lung, and better protection against morbidity following challenge.
-Priming increases the potency of protection, but rAd alone is effective.
-A single-dose of A/NP+M2 rAd given intranasally provided protection as early as 2 weeks and as late as 10 months post-immunization.
-This vaccination protected mice against lethal challenge with H1N1, H3N2, and H5N1 viruses.
-The immune response measures in mice that differ among vaccinations provide candidate immune correlates for further study.
+We have compared various vaccination strategies in mice for potency of cross-protection.
+The candidates included cold-adapted (ca) influenza viruses, plasmid DNA, and recombinant adenoviruses (rAd) expressing conserved antigens A/NP, M2, or A/NP+M2.
+We use DNA prime-viral boost strategies, as well as rAd alone.
+The most potent cross-protection is seen with mucosal administration of rAd by the intranasal route, whether alone or as a boost after DNA priming.
+It results in survival and greatly reduced morbidity after challenge which is lethal to controls.
+The mucosal vaccinations give stronger IgA responses, greater and more long-lasting virus-specific activated T-cell responses in the lung, and better protection against weight loss following challenge.
+A single intranasal dose of A/NP+M2-rAd provided protection by 2 weeks and as late as10-12 months post-immunization against lethal challenge with H1N1 and H3N2 viruses, and highly pathogenic H5N1 viruses.
+We have also shown vaccine effectiveness in very old mice and in mice with previous exposure histories.